IBM-Cloud/docs-services/services/PowerAI/index.md

 {:codeblock:.codeblock}
 {:pre: .pre}

-# Getting started with PowerAI in IBM Cloud
+# Getting started with the PowerAI IBM Cloud service
 {: #gettingstarted}

 The PowerAI service on IBM Cloud provides users with access to IBM POWER servers running the PowerAI software.
 This service is operated in partnership with Nimbix.
 {:shortdesc}

 ## About